To Prevent Crying While Cutting Onions

 There is a compound called propanethial-S-oxide in the tissue of the onion, which is a type of sulfoxide.
-When the misty droplets encounter a wet surface (your eyes or nose membranes) it dissolves into a form of sulfuric acid, which is understandably irritating to your sensitive organs.
+When the misty droplets come in contact with a wet surface (such as your eyes or nose membranes) it reacts to form of mild type of sulphuric / sulfuric acid, which is understandably irritating to your sensitive organs.

 This does not work for me and I find it quite silly

 This may not be completely inaffective.
-It seems to delay the process.
+It does seem to delay the process.

 Did not work.
 It may reduce sensitivity to your nose.